RichieHakim/ROICaT/README.md

   notebook](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/jupyter/other/demo_data_importing.ipynb)
 - Use the API to integrate ROICaT functions into your own code:
   [Documentation](https://roicat.readthedocs.io/en/latest/roicat.html).
+- Run the full tracking pipeline using `roicat.pipelines.pipeline_tracking` with default parameters generated from `roicat.util.get_default_paramaters()`.
 <!-- - Train a new ROInet model using the provided Jupyter Notebook [TODO: link]. -->

 # General workflow: